celikaylin/docker-quick-guide/deploying-docker-containers.md

 - When finised everything you will see `View Service` button and click on it.

-- Go to `Task` tab and click on the running task to go detail then you will see `Public IP` at the `Network` section.
+- Go to `Task` tab and click on the running task to go detail then you will see `Public IP` into the `Network` section.
 Browse it and then it works.

 ### Updating The Application